donovanmagryta/ESP8266-LED-API/README.md

 9. Connect to the mini WiFi hotspot broadcasted by the board and go to http://micropython.org/webrepl/ to load main.py onto the board.

 10. Solder up your device.
+>D1 Mini ESP8266 5V---5V 2A Power---LED VCC

+>D1 Mini ESP8266 GND---Ground 2A Power---LED Ground

+>D1 Mini ESP8266 GPIO4(D2)---LED Strip Data In

+>*Note: Some LED strips have additional wires for convenient power connection.

 11. Edit the settings at your web hosting URL where led.php is located to program the device.